markote/MCV-C5-T5/Week5/README.md

 * prompt_generator.py: Generates the prompts by obtaining the titles of the discarded images and adding two random condition permutations.

-* finetune_aug.py: Fine-tunes the model with configurable augmentation.

-* coco_format_inference.py: Runs inference using a fine-tuned model and maps the classes to custom dataset labels.

-* test_map.py: evaluation
+* merge_new_images.py: Once the generated prompts have been created, we can generated the new DFDataSplit.json with this script.

 ### Image generationn with diffusion models
-* All theexperimentation, and generation was done on the following [jupyter notebook](./stable-diffusion.ipynb)
+* All the experimentation with diffusion models, and generation of images, was done on the following [jupyter notebook](./stable-diffusion.ipynb)

 ### Execute image captioning models
 * For executing the QWEN pretrained MLLM execute the code of [QWEN](../Week4/DeepSeek/multimodal_inference.py), which as been modified accordingly.